 Knowing now how deep I could safely go, and knowing that his heels should be way back at the widest point of his frog, I did the rest of my trim.

 I brought his heels down and back, and touched up the rest of the hoof wall to level everything out.
 I barely took any length off of the toe.
-Just behind the white line, significant redness became visible immediatly, after a very light wrasping, where the horse had been toe sore, so I used my hoof knife to relieve the pressure there.
+Just behind the white line, significant redness became visible immediately, after a very light rasping, where the horse had been toe sore, so I used my hoof knife to relieve the pressure there.
 Having high heels was clearly making him bear too much weight on his toes, and his hoof was putting out excess callus on the toe to defend itself.
-You can also see where I had to dig out a small rock that was jammed up in his white line causing even more tenderness, there was still some debris up in the hole but that was as far as I fealt comfortable digging, and he let me know that having the rock removed relieved some pain.
+You can also see where I had to dig out a small rock that was jammed up in his white line causing even more tenderness, there was still some debris up in the hole but that was as far as I felt comfortable digging, and he let me know that having the rock removed relieved some pain.

 His other front hoof was the same story but without the pea gravel.
 The horse was sound after the trim, not tender on his toes any more.
 He even went on a ride.
-His Easyboot gloves fit his heel bulbs better, so they didn’t rub, and were much less likely to flip off.
-Remember when adjusting heel hight that you don’t want to do anything too drastic since you will be changing the “tension” on the horse’s tendons, so if you have a long way to go, do it in steps.
+His Easyboot Gloves fit his heel bulbs better, so they didn’t rub, and were much less likely to flip off.
+Remember when adjusting heel height that you don’t want to do anything too drastic since you will be changing the “tension” on the horse’s tendons, so if you have a long way to go, do it in steps.
 This horse still has a little ways to go.
 Here is the previous image with lines drawn in.

 I finished this trim by beveling the edge (mustang roll,) and dripping some iodine into his frog and the pea-gravel-hole.
 But the moral of the story is; High heels lead to sore toes, and if you’re a booter, it will also lead to heel rubs, so if you are having either or both of those problems, you may want to double check your horse’s heel height, or kick off your high heels and put on some flip flops.